• Skip to primary navigation

 • Place the dough in the fridge for 1-2 hours, until it has formed a solid block that you can slice.
 Or store in fridge overnight if preparing in advance.

-• When ready to bake, remove the dough from the fridge, remove the paper and cut into 1cm slices.
-Place the biscuits onto a lined baking tray.
+• Once the oven is up to temperature, remove the dough from the fridge, discard the baking paper and cut the dough into 1cm slices.
+Place the biscuits onto the lined baking tray.

-• Bake the biscuits for 10 minutes at 180CFan.
-Once baked place on a wire rack to cool.
+• Place the tray into the hot oven and bake the biscuits for 10 minutes until lightly golden.
+Once baked place the biscuits on a wire rack to cool.

 Notes